WooCommerce: integration guide

-Once the connector is successfully installed, it needs to be activated before configuration can take place.
+Once the plugin is successfully installed, it needs to be activated before configuration can take place.
 This can be done immediately upon installation by clicking Activate on the landing page.
-To complete activation at a later stage, go to Plugins, Installed plugins from the sidebar, and click Activate under the latest version of the ChannelEngine connector.
+To complete activation at a later stage, go to Plugins, Installed plugins from the sidebar, and click Activate under the latest version of the ChannelEngine plugin.

-Configuration of the connector can take place when it is both installed and activated.
+Configuration of the plugin can take place when it is both installed and activated.

 Connect with ChannelEngine

-- Open the ChannelEngine connector on WooCommerce via one of two methods:
+- Open the ChannelEngine plugin on WooCommerce via one of two methods:

-- The first time you open the connector, a 'Welcome to ChannelEngine' page is displayed.
+- The first time you open the plugin, a 'Welcome to ChannelEngine' page is displayed.
 Click the Configure button to begin the configuration process.